mcmuttons/GeoPredictor/README.md

 This will only show bodies where at least one geological item has been scanned on the surface.
 This mostly used for exporting reports, but perhaps you'll find the view useful as well. :)

 Default: **off**

+### Notify on new geological body
+This turns on and off whether a standard Observatory notification should be shown when a geological body is scanned.

+Default: **on**

 ## Exporting data to help the developer :)
 The more data I have, the easier it is for me to analyze and figure out what determines which types of geology show up on a planet, in hopes of trying to predict it before you have to spend your precious time landing on a body only to realize it's yet another ice water geyser. :D So if you'd like to help with sending data, these are the steps: